Adoption of Ala'a Eddeen

-The Adoption of Ala'a Eddeen is an adoption of a then 9-year-old Iraqi boy, who could not walk because he suffered from cerebral palsy, by American Capt.
+The Adoption of Ala'a Eddeen is an adoption of a then 9-year-old Iraqi boy, who could not walk because he had cerebral palsy, by American Capt.
 Scott Southworth while he was deployed during the Iraq War.

 This case became a beginning of the growing campaign for bringing more disabled and orphaned Iraqi children to the United States.

-In 2007, CNN profiled Scott and Ala'a's story in its "Heroes: An All-Star Tribute".
+In 2007, CNN profiled Scott and Ala'a's story in its Heroes: An All-Star Tribute.
 The story was chosen as one of 6 finalists.

 Scott Southworth

 Before his deployment to Iraq Scott Southworth did not own a home, was unmarried, worked long hours, and "squeezed in his service as a national guardsman".
 Scott's family considered it to be an honor to serve in the military.
 He continued the tradition set up by the three generations of his predecessors: his great-great-great grandfather, his grandfather and his father.
 An evangelical Christian Scott finished law school, and planned to run for district attorney's office after coming home from Iraq.